Visas and Immigration

 - Minimum stay of 6 months required

-- Maximum stay of six months (NOTE: no extensions beyond six months under any circumstances)
+- A maximum stay of 6 months is allowed.
+(NOTE: no extensions beyond 6 months under any circumstances)

 The J-1 Intern program is designed to provide an opportunity for certain eligible international students to pursue a structured and guided internship program at NREL in a specific academic field.
 Requirements include:

 - The J-1 Student Internship fulfills educational objectives for the prospective intern's current degree program at his or her home institution overseas.